Data

 output available

-Yes Yes No Yes Yes No No No
+Yes Yes Yes No Yes Yes No No No

 Data Access Platforms, Structure, and Content

-ResStock data releases are collections of datasets include energy use across technology (e.g., air-conditioning, refrigerators, lighting, etc.) and fuel type that represents the United States housing stock.
-Data include either 550,000 or 2,200,000 models that if scaled up, cover all residential energy use in the U.S. housing sector.
+ResStock data releases are collections of datasets that include energy use across technology (e.g., air-conditioning, refrigerators, lighting) and fuel type that represent the United States housing stock.
+Data include either 550,000 or 2,200,000 models that if scaled up cover all residential energy use in the U.S. housing sector.
 Data releases also include “what-if” scenarios of technology adoption.
-The output of each energy model is one year of energy consumption either summed for the whole year or at 15-minute intervals.
-Dealing with the raw output data from a national ResStock dataset requires skills for dealing with large files and large number of files, that might make interpretation inaccessible for many users.
-To support many use cases, aggregate load profiles (i.e. timeseries energy use added together from multiple models) for the following geographic resolutions are published for ResStock releases:
+The output of each energy model is one year of energy consumption, either summed for the whole year or at 15-minute intervals.

 • 17 ASHRAE/International Energy Conservation Code (IECC) climate zones

-• 8 U.S. Department of Energy Building America Climate zones
+• 8 U.S. Department of Energy Building America climate zones

-• 2,300 + U.S. Census Public Microdata Areas
+• 2,300 + U.S. Census Public Use Microdata Areas

-• 3,100+ U.S. Counties
+• 3,100+ U.S. counties

 Data Access Platforms